Sustainable RF Wireless Energy Transfer for Massive IoT: enablers and challenges: Disconnecting WET from the grid

-However, the optimal deployment of gPBs brings new challenges.
-Traditional PBs' deployment algorithms mostly focus on maximizing devices' harvested energy/rate functions and/or minimizing the energy consumption, installation costs, and/or the RF electromagnetic field (RF-EMF) radiation of the PBs.
-Meanwhile, deploying gPBs adds a new degree of freedom to the corresponding optimization problems since the availability/intensity of ambient energy may influence the deployment strategies.
-For instance, assume we want to optimize a gPBs' deployment to maximize the received RF power of the worst IoT device of the network.
-Besides, consider that the gPBs' harvested energy is immediately available for use and that their maximum transmit power is $1~$W. Finally, we model spatial variations of the average ambient power as a weighted sum of Gaussian functions.
+Next, we illustrate the application of an exemplary deterministic model for optimizing a gPBs' deployment to maximize the received RF power of the worst IoT device of the network.
+Besides, consider that the gPBs' harvested energy is immediately available for use and that their maximum transmit power is $1~$W. Finally, inspired by the approach adopted in \cite{8843930}, we model spatial variations of the average ambient power as a weighted sum of Gaussian functions.
+The Gaussian bells have been centered at $\{-5,-5\}$, $\{5,-5\}$, $\{5,5\}$, $\{-5,5\}$, and $\{0,0\}$, respectively.
+As per their diagonal covariance matrices, we considered that the value of non-zero entries is the same and equal to $5$, $3$, $2$, $7$, and $8$, respectively.

-Fig.~\ref{fig:gPBs_positioning} shows numerical results for the above scenario with channel experiencing log-distance path losses with exponent $3$.
-Notice that the available average ambient power at each gPBs' position for the resulting optimized deployment is different, e.g., $\mathrm{gPBs}_{1-5}$ receive $\{3.7, 1.7, 2.7, 2, 1\}$~W, respectively.
-Hence, when using omnidirectional antennas, the gPBs must be close to the IoT devices and away from the locations where the incident ambient energy has maximum values.
+Fig.~\ref{fig:gPBs_positioning} shows numerical results for the above scenario with channel losses computed according to the Friis model for an operating frequency of $1~$GHz.
+The level lines in Fig.~\ref{fig:gPBs_positioning}a and Fig.~\ref{fig:gPBs_positioning}b denote the average incident power of the ambient (in W) and dedicated RF sources (in dBm), respectively, at each location.
+Moreover, we have optimized the gPBs' deployment via a genetic algorithm solver.
+Notice that the available average ambient power at each gPBs' position for the resulting optimized deployment is different, e.g., $\mathrm{gPBs}_{1-5}$ receive $\{3.1, 2.5, 1.5, 3.1, 1.8\}$~W, respectively.
+This gPBs' deployment provides an average incident RF power at the worst-positioned device, which is enclosed in the dotted-line circle, of approximately $39~\mu$W. Hence, when using omnidirectional antennas, the gPBs must be close to the IoT devices and away from the locations where the incident ambient energy has maximum values.
 Moreover, depending on the spatial distribution of the IoT devices in the service area, some regions may necessitate deploying multiple gPBs close to each other.
+Finally, the reader can observe in Fig.~\ref{fig:gPBs_positioning}b how the distribution of RF power provides ubiquitous access to the charging service to the IoT devices by deploying more gPBs in the quadrant with the highest density of deployed devices.

 For IoT applications in remote areas, and for those that require temporal communication services, deploying a network infrastructure with fixed gPBs may not be feasible.
 As shown in Fig.~\ref{fig:someWETpromoters}, nomadic WET, which uses moving \cite{8839968,10057057,10081057,9658133, zhu2023movable} and/or flying gPBs \cite{9708417,9770091}, can provide further flexibility to meet the service requirements under severe weather/surrounding conditions and in zones with prohibited access.
 In such cases, gPBs can move/fly around to power up the IoT deployments, collect measurements, and return back once the mission has been completed.
 Notice, though, that current regulatory frameworks for unmanned vehicles may constrain the operating parameters of such gPBs, e.g., maximum speed/altitude and minimum distance from civil infrastructure and humans.